-For example, some people choose to place their wealth in asset protection trusts–a handful of states in the U.S. (not all of them) have laws that permit citizens to use asset protection trusts and does not view them as a form of potential tax evasion or other problems.
+For example, some people choose to place their wealth in asset protection trusts–a handful of states in the U.S. (not all of them) have laws that permit citizens to use asset protection trusts and do not view them as a form of potential tax evasion or other problems.

-Some published sources say Nevada, Delaware, and Alaska are just some of the states that permit this–but what you don’t know about asset trusts can hurt you if you have plans to access your assets later on.
+Some published sources say, Nevada, Delaware, and Alaska are just some of the states that permit this–but what you don’t know about asset trusts can hurt you if you have plans to access your assets later on.
 What do you need to know about asset protection trusts?

 - State law will dictate how and when you can add or remove funds from such a trust.
 Know the law;